andybala/curiousily.github.com/_posts/2016-12-14-about-time-part-2.markdown

 But how do you choose a schedule?
 Ask the optimist to create one for you, then give it to the pessimist.
 If the schedule has good enough chance of being completed by you, go for it!
 Have a perfectly scheduled day!

 What, it wasn't good enough?
 Tell the score to the optimist and ask him to generate another one for you.
 Repeat until total happiness is achieved!

+# Improving thyself

+Now now, a schedule that doesn't push you a bit isn't something you want, right?
+Let's take some random slacker as an example.
+You can tell that guy to work out hard 5 times a week, read a book for at least an hour every day and write 100 pages of his book every weekend.
+Do you expect him to do it?
+Well, I do!
+After a period of adjustment, he might get there.
+But he has to start small.

+That's why the pessimist is going to be initially really pessimistic about your expected performance (unless told otherwise, of course).
+And that will change, every week or so, pushing you a bit more or less, depending on your performance.